Keksclan/goConfy/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities to keksiclan@gmail.com.
+Please report security vulnerabilities to issues ig i dont have a standart do report these in the moment sry.

 ## Security Model Summary